- Are there any special classes at Calvin for international students?

 - Any earlier date you contract with the instructor

-Grades of I are never removed from your transcript, when a final grade is received or the deadline is passed a new grade preceded by an “I” will be rewarded.
+Grades of I are never removed from your transcript, when a final grade is received or the deadline is passed a new grade preceded by an “I” will be awarded.
 You can use the incomplete contract to set goals and finish the coursework.

 - I am getting error messages when trying to register, why?